Nima-Farhang/Data-Platform-Demo/docs/architecture.md

 ### Networking

-Networking provides the minimal AWS network boundary for V1.
+Networking provides the AWS network boundary.

 It includes: